shaltut/cbsi_inv_sys/readme.txt

 	--- Have the system email all 'master' user's email addresses when a piece of equipment is nearing it's maintenance date.
 	--- Fix the maintenance function:
 		- Create another column in the equipment table that stores the date that the piece of equipment will need to be maintained (by using the current function, creating a new date (in the future using last_maintained + maintain_every) and storing it in that column upon creation (or modification)
-	--- Change the 'Entered By' column on the equipment.php page to display the user's name (user_name) instead of the user's ID number.
+	--- (SOLVED ON 3/31 BY DIANA B.)Change the 'Entered By' column on the equipment.php page to display the user's name (user_name) instead of the user's ID number.
 	--- When you navigate to the site.php page, and open a modal, whatever modal you open, the heading for that modal gets stuck on that headding.
+Connor, what do you mean here?

 		-- (SOLVED ON 3/31 BY DIANA B.) So if you click the "add" button, the modal will open up with a heading that says "Add Item" (it should say "Add Site" but thats another problem...) then you close that modal, and click the "View" button for a site on the table, the view modal opens, but it keeps the "Add Item" heading.

-		-- This same error can be found on Equipment.php!
+		-- (SOLVED ON 3/31 BY DIANA B.) This same error can be found on Equipment.php!

 	--- Adding color coded Glyphicons could make the site more unique and user friendly!
 Check out Bootstrap Glyphicons and try to find ways to implement them!
 ========================================================================
 Hosting AWS VS GoDaddy